-The box spring can work with any type of mattress, and is a common misconception that they are only compatible with innerspring mattresses.
-The mattress base and springs inside the box frame work together to make it even more comfortable for the person sleeping on it.
+The box spring can work with any mattress and is a common misconception that they are only compatible with innerspring mattresses.
+The mattress base and springs inside the box framework together to make it even more comfortable for the person sleeping on it.
 They absorb the shock to some extent, thus accommodating for the tossing and turning during the night.

-Box spring beds are no more expensive than any other type, but can be more expensive in the long run due to reduced longevity compared to other types.
+Box spring beds are no more expensive than any other type but can be more costly in the long run due to reduced longevity compared to other types.
 The springs can lose shape and will have to be changed, or replace the bed altogether.
-There is also no room for storage underneath, unless you opt for a box spring with legs, which are not too common, and ones which have legs are often not very high, thus limiting the space underneath somewhat.
+There is also no room for storage underneath unless you opt for a box spring with legs, which are not too common, and ones who have legs are often not very high, thus limiting the space underneath somewhat.

-With so much said about these two bed types, there is no need to fret before it becomes time to buy.
-Both bed types are good, but give a slightly different experience.
+With so much said about these similar bed types, there is no need to fret before it becomes time to buy.
+Both bed types are good but give a slightly different experience.
 So before you head out to buy a bed, have a think about your needs.
-Some of the important factors to help differentiate between the two choices are:
+Some of the essential factors to help differentiate between the two choices are:

 - The kind of décor at your home – Do you want a low, sleek and modern look oozing from your bed?
 Platform beds have a more modern and light look, whereas box spring beds look more traditional and heavy.